ZornsLemma/basictool/README.md

 (basictool doesn't care about file extensions; I'm using .bas and .tok here for text BASIC and tokenised BASIC respectively, but you can use any conventions you wish.)

-You can also "pack" a program, making it significantly less readable but taking up less memory:
+You can also "pack" a program, making it significantly less readable but more compact:
 ```
 $ cat test3.bas
 square_root_of_49 = 7
 my_variable = 42 + square_root_of_49
 PRINT my_variable
+$ # Note that test3.bas doesn't have line numbers; basictool will add them for us.
 $ basictool -p test3.bas
     1s=7:m=42+s:PRINTm
 $ # basictool is happy to output the packed program as ASCII text, but it would